This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Edge sharpness and Edge Blurring

 In such inexpensive binoculars, you have to expect aberration.
-However, the central 50 percent of the viewed images appears well focused, but further towards the edge, the edge blurring increases significantly.
+However, the central 50 percent of the images viewed appear well focused, but further towards the edge, the edge blurring increases significantly.

 Chromatic Aberration / Color Fringing